Helix-Track/Core/Documentation/Permissions/README.md

 # User permissions

 Each user will have a list of permissions.
+Permissions are obtained the same way as the user role from the particular HelicTrack Core instance to which user belongs.
+The list of permissions is a part of the JWT payload that is returned to the user as well.
 Each permission has the structure.

 The following example illustrates regular user with its permissions: